cncf/dot-org-hugo-theme/exampleSite/content/en/demo-page.md

 ~~Strikethrough~~

 ## Blockquotes

+Some text and then a quote:

+> Blockquotes can be cool.
+Lorem ipsum dolor sit amet consectetuer adipiscing elit aenean commodo.

+And also they can:

 > Blockquotes can also be nested...
 >> ...by using additional greater-than signs right next to each other...